AlexanderRichey/NewsJunkie/README.md

 ### Phase 4: User Feeds (~1-2 days)
 I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
+On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
 Ultimately, this will be the page users see after logging in.

 [Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.
+I'll need to add `search` routes to both the Blogs and Posts controllers.
+On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
+These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] "Like" button and counter for posts
+- [ ] Custom blog urls
+- [ ] Pagination/infinite scroll
-- [ ] Activity history for posts (e.g. likes, reblogs, taggings)
+- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [x] Custom urls for blogs
-- [x] 'Like' button and counter for `PostShow` view
-- [x] Pagination of the `FeedShow`, `SearchShow`, and `BlogShow` views
-- [ ] Post types with distinct views (image posts, quote posts, etc)
+- [ ] Post types (image posts, quote posts, etc)
 - [ ] Reblogging
-- [ ] Support for multiple open sessions
+- [ ] Multiple sessions/session management
-- [x] User avatars
+- [ ] User avatars
+- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md